Now more than ever, we need your support! Become a Supporting Subscriber today.

 The award winning Doctor Who podcast; Doctor Who: Podshock began in 2005 on the 20th anniversary of the Gallifreyan Embassy.
 In that time, it quickly grew into one of the most popular Doctor Who podcasts and continues to be to this day.

-Doctor Who: Podshock will once again be taking to the net on Sunday, 09 November 2014 for a live-over-the-net show reviewing the twelfth episode of the 2014 Doctor Who series, Death in Heaven.
+Doctor Who: Podshock will once again be taking to the net on Sunday, 22nd November 2015 for a live-over-the-net show reviewing the episode 'Face the Raven' from the 2015 series of Doctor Who.

-We return with our live-over-the-net review series this time talking about the twelfth episode of the 2014 series with Peter Capaldi as the Doctor.
+We return with our live-over-the-net review series this time talking about the first and second episode of the 2015 series with Peter Capaldi as the Doctor.